nikoturin/analyzer-files-ext-chrome/README.md

 By this reason I decided to build extension chrome to make a double check at files trying to process using IA public, in this case I used Private IA we installed at company, in this case using **gemma 2b model.**

+Note: at the moment, all test I did were using gemini public model, I hope to do some test with chatgpt soon.

 In this case you try to use gemini or chatgpt public model, and before to execute any submit, the information is sent to internal or private IA to be processed, analizing information you trying to upload, and if the information found some information about "credentails" or sensible information about the company, this launch a popup to sharing information about the results analyze.![Image](https://github.com/user-attachments/assets/a063ee32-083a-4669-97e4-033743f48b11)